aktsk/screenshot-for-app-store/README.md

-# CaptureScreenshotsForAppStore
+# Screenshot For App Store

 You can easily capture screenshots for App Store.

 ## Installation

-Add `https://github.com/aktsk/screenshot-for-app-store#release-upm.git` by Package Manager
+Add `https://github.com/aktsk/screenshot-for-app-store.git` by Package Manager

 See also https://github.com/unity-packages/installation

 or

-1. Download CaptureScreenshotsForAppStore.unitypackage from [Releases](https://github.com/aktsk/unity-CaptureScreenshotsForAppStore/releases)
+1. Download ScreenshotForAppStore.unitypackage from [Releases](https://github.com/aktsk/screenshot-for-app-store/releases)
 2. Import to your Unity project using downloaded unitypackage

 or